 This wine trail explores the wineries that are near the quaint little town of Geyserville.
 The Geyserville wine trail takes you into both the Alexander Valley and the Dry Creek Valley wine appellations, all within a short drive.
-The town of Geyserville also has tasting rooms and has a wonderful little Italian restaurants, Diavola Pizzeria.
+The town of Geyserville also has tasting rooms and has a gourmet Italian restaurant, Diavola Pizzeria.
+A revamp of the Geyserville Inn is now a lovely place to stay for your trip.

 Top Wineries Alexander Valley – Geyserville Wine Trail

-• Ridge Lytton Springs – Old Vine Zinfandel and more
+• Ridge Lytton Springs – Zinfandel wines are legendary

-• Francis Ford Coppola Winery – Hollywood West
+• Francis Ford Coppola Winery – Adventures for the family

 • Trentadue – Wines made in the Italian tradition